aschampion/heraclitus/notes.md

     - [ ] Does producer have to construct version for dependent artifact or can this be encapsulated somehow?
       - Pre-constructing the dependent artifact versions (e.g., in AG) could have advantages for cross-artifact controllers, like neuron merging, because can already inject changes into downstream artifact versions (like annotation assignment)
     - [ ] What is producer partitioning?
 E.g., in CATSOP I kick off a resolve for a core, which also requires a remapping of assemblies.
 In this particular case this would probably be two producers, but in the single case requiring both partition-local and neighborhood/global ops, how is this communicated between hera and the producer?
+      - Presumably producer can decide this, based either on the partitioning of its own artifact or of the parent artifact that changed

 Squashing Head Versions